 Go to The Roberston Scholars Program

 The $1,000 Hugh O'Brian Youth Leadership Scholarship is available to full-time entering freshmen at Texas Christian University.
 You must have participated in the HOBY Leadership Program, and demonstrated a record of leadership and community service to be eligible for this award.

 Go to Texas Christian University

 Do you want to make a difference in today's multicultural, interconnected world?
-HOBY has already identified you as a promising young leader, and Youth for Understanding (YFU) would like to offer you the opportunity to continue developing your skills and talents on a YFU international exchange.
-Youth for Understanding USA (YFU USA) is pleased to announce one YFU-HOBY scholarship in the amount of $3,000 toward a YFU summer, semester or year program leaving in the summer.
-To learn more about this and other YFU scholarship opportunities and to obtain an application, please speak with an Admissions Counselor at 1-800-TEENAGE or check out the list of over 35 countries and 100 programs at www.yfu-usa.org.
+HOBY has already identified you as a promising young leader, and Youth For Understanding (YFU) USA would like to offer you the opportunity to continue developing your skills and talents on a YFU international exchange program.
+YFU is pleased to announce a $500 tuition discount for any HOBY alum who applies and is selected for a YFU study abroad program leaving in 2018!
+Visit the YFU website to see program options and details and begin your application today: www.yfuusa.org.
+The application deadline is March 15, but apply early, as some programs fill up fast.

 Want to learn more?
 To read YFU alumni blog posts Click HereTo listen to their stories and tips Click Here